 Phase I was successfully concluded with the acquisition of 15.84 premium acres of farmland, building a seed bank, establishment of utilities, securing partnerships with leading educational institutions, and branding and marketing.
-These efforts have resulted in a tremendous brand following which includes GHF being the featured farmers in the groundbreaking Associated Press article on the 2018 Farm Bill and it's CEO, Clarenda Stanley, being selected as the spokesperson for the largest national media campaign for the federal legalization of industrial hemp.
-Featured in more than 200 publications and highly sought after for national and international speaking engagements, Green Heffa Farms is now poised for its next level of growth.
-We seek to raise $30,000 during Phase II to purchase needed farming equipment, establish indoor and outdoor grow spaces/classrooms, and for curriculum development.
+In addition to landing a feature in "O", Green Heffa Farms was the face of the groundbreaking Associated Press article on the 2018 Farm Bill, which landed us in more than 200 publications.
+I was also selected as the 2019 Featured Farmer for National Hemp History Week, the largest national media campaign for the federal legalization of industrial hemp.

 The Project FAQs